uqbar-dao/urbit-ui-template/README.md

 Change `proxy` in `package.json` to point at your ship.
 It is currently set to the default fakezod port.

+Update the `favicon` and `logo` files in the `public` directory to match those of your app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-There are a few changes to the `public` folder and the `package.json` that are specific to urbit apps.
+There are a few changes to the `public` directory and the `package.json` that are specific to urbit apps.

+## Templates

+There are templates under `/src/templates/` for types, components, and urbit API methods combined with zustand state management.

 ## Available Scripts